Tunable hole spin-photon interaction based on g-matrix modulation

 where we use the shorthand notation $\gt''(\vg)=\partial^2_V\gt(V)|_{V=\vg}$.
 Notice that there is a concomitant transverse curvature parameter $\gamma_{\perp}$ in total analogy with Eq.~\eqref{eq:betas}.
 Nevertheless, reciprocal sweetness applies to $\gamma_{\parallel/\perp}$ for the same geometrical reasons as for $\beta_{\parallel/\perp}$.
 Namely, the orientation of the magnetic field $\mathbf B$ can be always chosen such that $\gamma_\perp=0$ while $\gamma_\parallel$ is maximum, or vice-versa.
 The dependence of $\gamma_{\parallel/\perp}$ on the magnetic field orientation is actually similar to that shown in Fig.~\ref{fig:gpbparaperp} for the linear susceptibilities $\beta_{\parallel/\perp}$~\cite{suppmat}.

 The curvature coupling can be readily tuned (and switched on/off) with the drive amplitude $V_d$.
 We also highlight that $\gamma_{\parallel}$ strongly depends on the lateral confinement length $L_y$, and tends to increase when widening the channel as shown in Fig.~\ref{fig:gpbmaxE}b.
 This trend can indeed be understood from Fig.~\ref{fig:gpbmaxE}a, which suggests that $\gamma_\parallel^{\max}\sim\beta_{\parallel}^{\rm max}/(L_y \ef_y^*)\sim C m_\parallel^h L_y^2e^2/(\pi^3\hbar^2\Delta)$ in the thin dot regime.
-This estimate is however expected to be less accurate when $L_z$ gets comparable to $L_y$, as is the case in Fig.~\ref{fig:gpbmaxE}b, where we actually fit the numerical data with $C=0.14$.
-Practically, the quantum dot size will ultimately be limited by disorder-induced localization~\cite{martinez2022}, and/or by the larger magnetic fields needed to compensate for the decrease of $\gt_y$.
+This estimate is however expected to be less accurate when $L_z$ gets comparable to $L_y$, as is the case in Fig.~\ref{fig:gpbmaxE}b, where we actually fit the numerical data with $C=0.14$. \mf{Moreover, the curvature coupling tends to saturate at large $L_y\gg\ell_x/\pi$.} Practically, the quantum dot size will ultimately be limited by disorder-induced localization~\cite{martinez2022}, and/or by the larger magnetic fields needed to compensate for the decrease of $\gt_y$.

 For the device parameters of Figs.~\ref{fig:gpbparaperp} and~\ref{fig:gpbmaxE}, assuming $V_{\rm zpf}=20\unit{\mu V}$, a magnetic field $B=2\unit{T}$ along $y$ ($\omega_L/2\pi\sim 6\unit{GHz}$), and a voltage drive $V_{\rm d}=2\unit{mV}$, the longitudinal coupling is of the order of $\tilde{g}_{\parallel}/2\pi\sim 10\unit{MHz}$.
 Such couplings would enable different operations, such as genuine quantum non-demolition measurements~\cite{Didier2015}, CZ gates and, more generally, non-resonant ZZ interactions between distant spins connected to the same resonator~\cite{roos2008ion, Jin2012, Royer2017, Harvey2018, Schuetz2019}.
 We address the fidelity of a CZ gate leveraging the curvature coupling in the SM~\cite{suppmat}, and find that the error may be brought down to the percent range thanks to the high coherence at $\ef_y=0$.